redhat-sap/sap-hana-deployment/README.md

       or on a third node, if these files are available on the control node or on a third node.

 #### 3\.
 Run the SAP HANA installation
-  Once the SAP HANA installation files are available on the managed node, the installation can be started.
+  Once the SAP HANA installation files are available on the managed node, the installation on the is started on the managed node.
+  By specifying a valid argument to variable sap_hana_deployment_addhosts, a SAP HANA scale-out installation is performed on the additional hosts.

 #### 4\.
 Apply the SAP HANA license
   After the SAP HANA installation has completed, the SAP HANA license can be applied.